Shark Tale

-Shark Tale is a 2004 American animated adventure film produced by DreamWorks Animation.
-The film was directed by Vicky Jenson, Bibo Bergeron, and Rob Letterman, from a screenplay written by Letterman and Michael J. Wilson, and features the voices of Will Smith, Robert De Niro, Renée Zellweger, Angelina Jolie, Jack Black, and Martin Scorsese.
-It follows an underachieving fish named Oscar (Smith) who falsely claims to have killed the son of a shark mob boss Don Lino (De Niro) in an attempt to advance his community standing.
-Oscar teams up with the mobster's younger son Lenny (Black) to keep up the facade.
+Shark Tale is a 2004 American animated adventure film directed by Vicky Jenson, Bibo Bergeron and Rob Letterman, and written by Michael J. Wilson and Letterman.
+Produced by DreamWorks Animation, the film features the voices of Will Smith, Robert De Niro, Renée Zellweger, Angelina Jolie, Jack Black, and Martin Scorsese.
+The plot follows an underachieving anthropomorphic fish named Oscar (Smith) who falsely claims to have killed the son of shark mob boss Don Lino (De Niro) in an attempt to advance his community standing.
+Oscar teams up with the mobster's younger son Lenny (Black) to keep up the façade.

-Shark Tale premiered at the Venice Film Festival on September 10, 2004, and was theatrically released in the United States on October 1.
-It made $374.6 million worldwide against its $75 million budget, finishing its theatrical run as the ninth-highest-grossing film of 2004.
-The film received mixed reviews from critics; advocacy groups criticized the film for its use of Italian-American stereotypes.
+Shark Tale premiered at the Venice Film Festival on September 10, 2004, and was theatrically released in the United States by DreamWorks Pictures on October 1.
+It was a box-office success, grossing $375 million worldwide against a $75 million budget, becoming the ninth-highest-grossing film of 2004, and received mixed reviews from critics; advocacy groups criticized the film for its use of Italian-American stereotypes.
 It was nominated for Best Animated Feature at the 77th Academy Awards.

 Plot

 In the Southside Reef, Oscar is a lonely bluestreak cleaner wrasse who, in his childhood, dreamed of being a tongue-scrubber at the local Whale Wash like his father until he was cruelly mocked for it.
-Since working at the wash, Oscar now wishes to be rich and famous, but owes money to his boss and the Whale Wash's owner, a pufferfish named Sykes.
+Since working at the wash, Oscar now wishes to be the rich and famous fish, but owes money to his boss and the Whale Wash's owner, a pufferfish known as Mr. Sykes.
 His best friend, an angelfish named Angie who has a secret crush on him, offers him a pearl that was a gift from her grandmother to pawn and pay his debt.
-Oscar brings the money from the pearl to a seahorse race to meet Sykes, but hears that the race is rigged and bets it all on a seahorse named "Lucky Day".
-A feisty redhead gold digger lionfish named Lola sees this and seduces Oscar.
+One day, Oscar brings the money from the pearl to a seahorse race to meet Sykes, but hears that the race is rigged and bets it all on a seahorse named "Lucky Day", catching the attention of a feisty redhead gold digger lionfish named Lola, who seduces Oscar.

 Sykes is annoyed that Oscar bet the money, but he hopes that Oscar might win.
 Lucky Day eventually takes the lead, only to trip and lose short of the finish line, revealing that the race was rigged against him.
-Sykes loses his temper and orders his two Jamaican henchmen jellyfish, Ernie and Bernie, to punish Oscar for his actions by banishing him from the reef.
-Meanwhile, Don Lino, the boss of a mob gang of sharks, orcas, sailfish, and octopuses, which Sykes works for, dislikes that his younger son Lenny is a vegetarian, and orders his older son, Frankie, to mentor Lenny.
+Sykes loses his temper and orders his two Jamaican jellyfish henchmen, Ernie and Bernie, to punish Oscar for his actions by banishing him from the reef.
+Meanwhile, Don Lino, the boss of a mob gang of sharks, orcas, sailfish and octopuses, which Sykes works for, dislikes that his younger son, Lenny, is a vegetarian, and orders his older son, Frankie, to mentor Lenny.
 While Ernie and Bernie repeatedly sting Oscar, Frankie notices the scene and urges Lenny to eat Oscar.
 Lenny instead frees Oscar and tells him to escape.
 Frankie is enraged and charges at Oscar, only to be killed when an anchor from above the surface falls on his neck.
 Blaming himself for his brother's demise, a devastated Lenny leaves.